chas-academy/mercury-api/README.md

 If you want to add demo-data to your new table, you need to make a seed.

-`yarn sequelize seed:generate --name demo-ModelName`
+`yarn sequelize seed:generate --name ModelNames`

 - Seed database

 `yarn sequelize db:seed:all`

 This will seed all tables with their seeds.
-The errors here are actually kind of helpful, so you should be able to figure it out if something went wrong.

 - Troubleshooting